John Fisher Stokes

-John Fisher Stokes (19 September 1912, Bexhill, Sussex – 11 May 2010) was a physician and surgeon, who earned a footnote in the history of the Royal College of Physicians by becoming part of the first married couple who were both elected FRCP.
+John Fisher Stokes (19 September 1912 – 11 May 2010) was a physician and surgeon, who earned a footnote in the history of the Royal College of Physicians by becoming part of the first married couple who were both elected FRCP.

 Biography

 After education at Haileybury School, John Fisher Stokes matriculated at Gonville and Caius College, Cambridge, where he graduated in 1937 MB MChir (Cantab.) after medical study at University College Hospital Medical School.
 In 1937 he qualified MRCS, LRCP from University College Hospital (UCH), where he was a house physician and house surgeon.
 At UCH he successively became a resident medical officer and a medical registrar.
 In 1939 he qualified MRCP.
 Stokes joined in 1942 the RAMC, served as a physician in Burma Campaign, was mentioned in dispatches, and attained the rank of lieutenant colonel.
 He was a consultant physician at UCH from 1946 until he retired in 1977.
 In 1947 he graduated MD and was elected FRCP.
 In 1975 he was elected FRCPE.

 He was a censor at the RCP (from 1963 to 1964), and then became academic vice-president (1968 to 1969), and gave his time and commitment to the MRCP examination. ...
 He was concerned to standardise the MRCP and was a main driver behind the introduction of multiple choice questions into the examination.

 Stokes gave the Bradshaw Lecture in 1973 and the Harveian Oration in 1981.
 For many years he was a trustee of the Leeds Castle Foundation, a private charitable trust.